parthpanchal5/word-repeater/README.md

 # word-repeator
-An app which lets you repeat your inputted text multiple times.
+Word Repeator is an app which lets users give the inputs like word or sentence and iteration count number and displays the result with respect to iteration count.